Python Package Structure

 # Or create aliases

-from .core import CoreClass as Core
+from .core import CoreClass as Core// Rust re-exports

 // src/lib.rs